A COVID-19 SERIAL MEMOIR

 LIVE AT CARNEGIE HALL CD & COLLECTOR'S EDITION LP

-We're so gratified by the amazing response to this wonderful recording of Dan shining, as he did, solo and in front of a live audience.
+We're so gratified by the amazing response to this wonderful recording of Dan shining, as he did, while performing solo in front of a live audience.
 Thank you to those of you who have written to us about your love of the CD set, and those who have posted such glowing reviews online.

 GARTH BROOKS, EAGLES, ZAC BROWN BAND & MORE HONOR DAN FOGELBERG ON NEW TRIBUTE ALBUM